 The selector for a case statement may be of a composite type, subject to some restrictions (described below).
 Aggregate syntax is used for choices of such a case statement; however, in cases where a “normal” aggregate would require a discrete value, a discrete subtype may be used instead; box notation can also be used to match all values.

 type Rec is record F1, F2 : Integer; end record; procedure Caser_1 (X : Rec) is begin case X is when (F1 => Positive, F2 => Positive) => Do_This; when (F1 => Natural, F2 => <>) | (F1 => <>, F2 => Natural) => Do_That; when others => Do_The_Other_Thing; end case; end Caser_1;

 If Caser_1 is called and both components of X are positive, then Do_This will be called; otherwise, if either component is nonnegative then Do_That will be called; otherwise, Do_The_Other_Thing will be called.

 If the set of values that match the choice(s) of an earlier alternative overlaps the corresponding set of a later alternative, then the first set shall be a proper subset of the second (and the later alternative will not be executed if the earlier alternative “matches”).
 All possible values of the composite type shall be covered.
-The composite type of the selector shall be a nonlimited untagged (but possibly discriminated) record type, all of whose subcomponent subtypes are either static discrete subtypes or record types that meet the same restrictions.
+The composite type of the selector shall be an array or record type that is neither limited class-wide.